Reggie James

 For example: it can't be as simple as calling pornography sin.
 That is obvious and doesn't get at the root issue.
 Instead we must look to what the Bible says about our attention – "giving the first of our fruits".
 This is not a physical gift, but one of our awareness.
 Which is currently under constant stress and is typically given to our phones.
 And really our phone is just the mechanism, what we are really giving our attention to is the underlying network.
 Are humans, by their nature, network worshipers due to their own self-worship?
 Might this be the ultimate form of idolatry present since the fall?

-It was this style of questioning that both set off interests and research.
-This led me to consume copious amounts of sermons, lectures, scriptures from the Bible, commentaries on those scriptures, and supporting texts from the majority of the residency.
-Which is to say, I was allowing the living word of God to minister me through this question, more than I was trying to come up with answers myself.
-I think this is what made my personal residency journey a little unique, and ultimately what shaped me during my time in the residency.
+It was this style of questioning that set off arrows of interests and research.
+This led me to consume copious amounts of sermons, lectures, scriptures from the Bible, commentaries on those scriptures, and supporting texts from the majority of the Residency.
+Which is to say, I was allowing the living word of God to minister to me through this question, more than I was trying to come up with answers myself.
+I think this is what made my personal Residency journey a little unique, and ultimately what shaped me during my time in the Residency.

 Key insights and learnings